overture-stack/website/markdown/documentation/guides/administration/modelling.md

 # Updating the Schema

-To customize and extend Song's data model to suit your project's requirements, you can update schemas using either Swagger or curl commands.
+You can update Song schemas using the Song servers Swagger UI or using curl commands.

 ## Using the Swagger UI